ScatteredDrifter/Alnilam-60/README.md

 # Alnilam-60

 typical plain-c with the twist of supporting Alps and a weird 8u, flipped Iso-Enter layout The outlines and mounting hole positions were taken from the [bakeneko60](https://github.com/kkatano/bakeneko-60) and [Plain-C](https://github.com/evyd13/plain60-c)

 ---
-### Current Status: Prototypes arrived; fully tested and working
+### Current Status:

-- Case Design in Progress // not tested
+- works well
+- firmware now uploaded as well ( took me long enough )

 ---